-Each year we award a number of scholarships to pupils who demonstrate the most exceptional potential.
-Designed to recognise and reward excellence, our scholarships are strictly merit-based and our aim is to attract some of the best candidates in London.
+Each year we award a number of scholarships to pupils who demonstrate exceptional potential.
+Designed to recognise and reward excellence, our scholarships are strictly merit-based and we attract some of the best candidates in London.

 Is your child a brilliant mathematician, or an incredibly well-read all-rounder?
 Do they excel at sports and leadership or are they a gifted and talented musician?
 If so, they might qualify for a scholarship at Eaton House.

 Applications are welcomed from suitable external applicants as well as Eaton House pupils transitioning from the Pre-Prep.

 - Contact Head of Admissions – 020 3917 5050